amsehili/auditok/doc/examples.rst

          pass

 :func:`split` will continue reading audio data until you press ``Ctrl-C``.
-If you want to read a specific amount of audio data, pass the desired number of seconds with the `max_read` argument.
+To read a specific amount of audio data, pass the desired number of seconds using the `max_read` argument.

 Access recorded data after split
 --------------------------------

-Using a :class:`Recorder` object you can get hold of acquired audio data:
+Using a :class:`Recorder` object you can access to audio data read from a file of from the mirophone.
+With the following code press ``Ctrl-C`` to stop recording:

 .. code:: python